LauraKapitza/sportsharing/README.md

 ### Pitch:

-You want to exercise in a flexible way?
+- You want to exercise in a flexible way?

-&nbsp;
-You want to do sports in group, but your friends are not motivated?
+- You want to do sports in group, but your friends are not motivated?

-&nbsp;
-You want to discover new sports?
+- You want to discover new sports?

 **→ Sportsharing is made for you !**